Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 * Output:
   * A = Error code

-This routine flushes the output buffer of a TCP connection, that is, removes from the appropriate output buffer the data that has been enqueued to be sent by [TCPIP_TCP_SEND](#455-tcpip_tcp_send-send-data-a-tcp-connection) but has not been sent yet.
+This routine discards all data in the output buffer of a TCP connection, that is, removes from the appropriate output buffer the data that has been enqueued to be sent by [TCPIP_TCP_SEND](#455-tcpip_tcp_send-send-data-a-tcp-connection) but has not been sent yet.